IPL-UV/IPL-UV.github.io/content/people/alumni/sal_catsis.md

   img: sal.webp
 ---

-I'm working on causal discovery from observational data, and in particular to study climate-induced human migrations.
+When I was at ISP, I worked on causal discovery from observational data, particularly studying climate-induced human migrations.